Premiered in september 2017

 Staging and consultant dramaturgy: Jacopo Faravelli

-Coproduction: Theatre Gérard-Philippe, Frouard publicly founded theatre – Centre Culturel André-Malraux, Vandoeuvre National Theatre – La Méridienne, Lunéville publicly founded theatre – Le Passage, Fécamp, publicly founded theatre – Le Sablier, Normandy Center of Puppetry Arts – La Manufacture, National Drama Center of Nancy – Transversales, Verdun publicly founded theatre.
+Coproduction: Theatre Gérard-Philippe, Frouard publicly founded theatre – Centre Culturel André-Malraux, Vandoeuvre National Theatre – La Méridienne, Lunéville publicly founded theatre – Le Passage, Fécamp, publicly founded theatre – Le Sablier, national puppet center in preparation, Ifs and Dives-sur-Mer – La Manufacture, National Drama Center of Nancy – Transversales, Verdun publicly founded theatre.

 Support: The world puppet theatre festival of Charleville-Mézières – Le Mouffetard – Puppet Theatre of Paris – Bernard-Marie-Koltès, Metz publicly founded theatre – Nest, National Drama Center of Thionville – LEM of Nancy (54) – La Muda, culturel center of Buenos-Aires (Argentine) – High school Paul-Lapie of Lunéville.